Reasionlee/Skills/content/activities/Social-Practice-Activity/Field-Survey.md

 {{< icon name="location-arrow" pack="fas" >}} Shenzhen, Guangdong Province

-Visited high-tech enterprises and universities; learned about their history and development.
+- Visited high-tech enterprises and universities
+- Learned about their history and development.

 ### Enterprises